Mattecentrum/Mattemotor/README.md

 Example of exercise [Skolår 8/Bråk/Bråktal](http://www.matteboken.se/lektioner/skolar-8/brak/braktal/uppgifter#/exercises/10993/11058)

-To be able to run and test the project you need to install
+To be able to run and test the project you need to...

+## 0)
 Node.js [https://nodejs.org/](https://nodejs.org/)

 ## 1) install grunt-cli and bower globaly